What does indigo dyeing mean

 -

-Regency overdresses added layered elegance to the simple high-waisted gowns of the...
+The Regency overdress added layered elegance to the simple high-waisted gowns worn in...

 If You have questions or would like to be the first to know about new collections, then sign up.